TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 ### Avoid using the x264/x265 Custom Format

-??? tip "Avoid using the x264/x265 Custom Format"
+??? tip "Avoid using the x264/x265 Custom Format - [CLICK TO EXPAND]"

     If possible avoid using the x264/x265 Custom Format with a score, it's smarter to use the [720/1080p no x265](/Radarr/Radarr-collection-of-custom-formats/#x265-7201080p){:target="_blank" rel="noopener noreferrer"} Custom Format.